GiovanniCastroIrizarry/GiovanniCastroIrizarry.github.io/_pages/research.md

 Secret Shopper Analysis Highlights Accessing Mental Healthcare in Puerto Rico is a Challenging Endeavor. (*Under Review*).
 With Alexis Santos.

-A Census Question Modification May Alter the Racial Classification of 27 Million Latinos. *Solo-authored.
+A Census Question Modification May Alter the Racial Classification of 73 Percent of Latinos. *Solo-authored.
 Revising full manuscript*.

 Leaving the Latino Tag Behind: How Some Latinos are Incorporating into Whiteness. *Solo-authored.
 Revising full manuscript*.